 Skip to contents

-run_experiment() runs a NetLogo BehaviorSpace experiment in headless mode and returns the results as a tidy data frame.
-It can be used with create_experiment() to create the experiment XML file on the fly, or with an existing experiment stored in the NetLogo model file.
+run_experiment() runs a NetLogo BehaviorSpace experiment in headless mode and returns a list with results as tidy data frames.
+It can be used with create_experiment() to create and run experiments on the fly, or with an existing experiment stored in the NetLogo model file.

 The function tries to locate the NetLogo installation automatically.
 This is usually successful, but if it fails, you will need to set it manually.
 See the Details section for more information.